-The subrecipient shall submit the SSAE, Section 601, audit report (if applicable) to DHS within 90 days after the program year has been completed.
-When SSAE, Section 601, audit reports are other than unqualified, the subrecipient shall submit to DHS, in addition to the audit reports, a plan describing what actions the subrecipient will implement to correct the situation that caused the auditor to issue a qualified report, a timetable for implementing the planned corrective actions, a process for monitoring compliance with the timetable, and a contact person who is responsible for the resolution of the situation.
+The subrecipient shall submit the compliance attestation reports (if applicable) to the DHS within 90 days after the program year has been completed.
+When the compliance attestation reports are other than unmodified, the subrecipient shall submit to the DHS, in addition to the compliance attestation reports, a plan describing what actions the subrecipient will implement to correct the situation that caused the auditor to issue other than an unmodified report, a timetable for implementing the planned corrective actions, and a process for monitoring compliance with the timetable and a contact person who is responsible for the resolution of the situation.